OTBProject/OTBDocs/docs/tutorial-setup.md

 After running the bot once, it will have set up a directory to store data for the bot.
 You can open this directory by selecting the menu option `File > Open Installation Directory`.

 After this point, all paths will be denoted with reference to the `.otbproject` installation directory.
-It is assumed that you have already determined that directory's location.

 ### Setting Your Account Information